 Love This Phicops!

 Linda Farmer at Tangle Patterns posts a new string each week for us to work with.
 This string was provided by Jadie Wright.
 I thought it looked like a water lily.
-You can read about Linda's string challenge here.
+You can read about Linda's string challenge here

 Yesterday, Laura - at I Am the Diva - posted a new tangle that her husband B-rad designed.
 It's called Phicops and it was this week's Diva Challenge.
 So I combined the string challenge with the Diva Challenge and came up with my phicopped water lily.